Jesekiel David Kirszenbaum: His work

 Though the Eastern European sources of his inspiration are often obvious, his style was always that of a disciple of Western European Art and of the schools that had undergone the influence of French Impressionism.
 In addition, he had absorbed the influence of German Expressionism.

 His work – especially after the war – was haunted by elegiac recollection of things past.
 He was able to reconstruct the scenes of his childhood, bringing back to life the villages where he had lived.
 In his paintings, Kirszenbaum was also able to resurrect the prophets of the Old Testament.

 His trips to Brazil and Morocco gave his art a new lease on life, allowing him to rediscover something of the original sources of his inspiration.
 He recaptured the mysticism of the vanished Eastern European Jewry, transforming the grotesque figures of Rio de Janeiro Carnival and its riotous joy into festivities he had known in his childhood.
 The influence of this period affected all his work, which in the future evoked less pessimism and melancholy.

 Kirszenbaum participated in the Jewish Renaissance, an avant-garde folkloric-based art movement that started in Russia and spread to Poland.
-Other notable Jewish artists in the Jewish Renaissance were Marc Chagall, J. Riback, El Lissitzky, B. Anderson, and J. Budko.
+Other notable Jewish artists in the Jewish Renaissance were Marc Chagall, Issachar Ber Ryback, El Lissitzky, B. Anderson, and Joseph Budko.

 Kirszenbaum's works are spread in museums around the world.
 Public holders include the Collection Nationale Française in France, the Netherlands, Poland, and Israel.
 His work is also in private collections in France, Belgium, the Netherlands, UK, Brazil, US, and Israel.

 Because of the loss of most of his pre-war works, Kirszenbaum's extant works are rarely offered at auctions.